Sommerregen/grav-plugin-jscomments/README.md

 {% set provider_options = jscomments_get_provider('provider') %}
 ```

-If `jscomments_get_provider` is called with an unknown provider or with an empty parameter, then it returns instead a list of all available providers.
+If `jscomments_get_provider` is called with an unknown provider or with an empty parameter, then it returns a list of all available providers instead.

 ## Contributing